jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 }
 ```

 This URL is the actual remote location of the install media which will be retrieved and cached into a directory named packer_cache.
 The iso file will be renamed with the iso_checksum.
 Subsequent packer_build commands will use this cached iso media.
-In Windows and MacOS you can define a central Environement variable called `PACKER_CACHE_DIR` to enable centralized iso caching.
+In Windows and MacOS you can define a central Environment variable called `PACKER_CACHE_DIR` to enable centralized iso caching.

 ### Source Block

 The source block takes two options, the type of virtual machine artifact you are making and the name you are giving this block.
-A build template can include multiple blocks for building multiple vms simultaniously.
+A build template can include multiple blocks for building multiple vms simultaneously.

 ```json
 {